 It is interesting to see traditions being formed in present day.
 I wonder what people will say about them in 50 years.
 One example is carrot cake.
-As sugar and other sweeteners were scarce in England, carrots were an oft used alternative.
-Although there are references to cakes that go back hundreds of years and carrot puddings were known in medieval times, the connection to Easter is more modern, brought on possibly by songs of Peter Cottontail and the childrens stories of Thornton Burgess and Beatrix Potter.
+As sugar and other sweeteners were scarce in England during the war years, carrots were an oft used alternative.
+Although there are references to cakes that go back hundreds of years and carrot puddings were known in medieval times, the connection to Easter is more modern, brought on possibly by songs of Peter Cottontail and the children’s stories of Thornton Burgess and Beatrix Potter.
 Rabbits, a symbol of spring, eat carrots.
 The connection was made and now there are posts in many places suggesting carrot cake as the perfect addition to Easter Sunday brunch, Oestara gatherings and similar events.
 Who am I to disagree?

 Here is my standard go to recipe for carrot cake, given to me by a friend, several decades ago.
 It is full of carrots but also pineapple, coconut, raisins and walnuts.
 A little something for everyone.